jgcarrasco/ScrollMAE/README.md

 - `freeze_encoder`: Whether to freeze the decoder or nor.
 - `pretrained_path`: Path of the pretrained encoder (stored in `exp_log/resnet50_1kpretrained_timm_style.pth`).
 Set to `None` if we want the encoder to be randomly initialized.

+Once that the training run has finished, we will find in `exp_name` the weights of the best model according to the validation loss, the weights of the last model as well as an image of the ink predicted by the best model.

 If we want to perform **iterative labeling**, then the following variables are important:
 - `scheme`: Can be either `"validation"` (train on a portion of ink regions, validate on other portion with ink/no ink regions) or `"iterative"` (trains on all the provided inklabels, evals on the region specified by `mask_path`).
 - `inklabel_path`: Path to the initial inklabels.